walder/Skynet-IADS/README.md

 local connectionNode = StaticObject.getByName('Connection Node')
 iranIADS:setOptionsForSamSite('SAM-SA-2', nil, connectionNode)
 ```
-There is an optional third parameter to set the autonomus state of a SAM site:
+The fourth parameter sets up the SAM Site a an EW radar, meaning that it will be on by default.
+There is an optional 5th parameter to set the autonomus state of a SAM site:
 ```
 local powerSource = StaticObject.getByName('Power Source')
 local connectionNode = StaticObject.getByName('Connection Node')
-iranIADS:setOptionsForSamSite('SAM-SA-2', powerSource, connectionNode, SkynetIADSSamSite.AUTONOMOUS_STATE_DARK)
+iranIADS:setOptionsForSamSite('SAM-SA-2', powerSource, connectionNode, false, SkynetIADSSamSite.AUTONOMOUS_STATE_DARK)
 ```
 #### The autonomous mode options are:
 SAM Site will go dark if it looses connection to IADS: